Interaction of a spatially uniform electron beam with a rotational magnetic hole in a form of a Harris current sheet: The model

-The boundary conditions (BC) used are as follows: In x-direction: (i) electric and magnetic fields have imposed open BC, (ii) while particles obey periodic BC.
-In y-direction: the EM fields and particle BC are both periodic.
-Open BC mean when applied to fields, EM waves out-flowing characteristics propagate through the boundary.
+The boundary conditions (BC) used are as follows: In x-direction: (i) electric and magnetic fields have imposed open BC. { When applied to EM fields, open BC imply the waves out-flowing characteristics propagate through the boundary, (ii) while particles obey periodic BC, which means that particles reaching one edge of the domain are wrapped round to the opposite boundary.
+So their total number is strictly conserved. } In y-direction: the EM fields and particle BC are both periodic. {{Open BC mean when applied to fields, the waves out-flowing characteristics propagate through the boundary.
 Particles are transmitted through the boundary and removed from the system.
-Periodic BC means fields and/or particles reaching one edge of the domain are wrapped round to the opposite boundary.
-Such BC ensure that: (i) particles are not lost from the simulation domain (i.e. the total number of particles is conserved in the simulation), as they are periodic and (ii) at the same time they allow for $B_{\rm 0 y}(x)$ variation across the Harris current sheet according to Eq.(\ref{eq4}).
+Periodic BC means fields and/or particles reaching one edge of the domain are wrapped round to the opposite boundary.}} Such BC ensure that: (i) particles are not lost from the simulation domain (i.e. the total number of particles is conserved in the simulation), as they are periodic and (ii) at the same time they allow for $B_{\rm 0 y}(x)$ variation across the Harris current sheet according to Eq.(\ref{eq4}).
 Note that one cannot use periodic BC for the EM fields for the Harris current sheet.

 We use 100 particles per cell for each species, so in total, we have $4 \times 100\times 400 \times 400 = 6.4\times10^7$ particles.
 In cases of long numerical runs with end simulation time of $2500/\omega_{\rm pe}$, a numerical run takes circa 4 days on 32 processor cores on Intel(R) Xeon(R) CPU E5-2630, 2.20GHz Linux computing node.
 We assured the numerical convergence of the presented results.
 In particular we checked twice finer grid and twice larger number of particles yields numerical results which look the same at plotting accuracy.
 The length is normalized on Debye radius $r_{\rm D}$.
 Note in the case of narrowest Harris current sheet with $\delta/ x_{\rm max}=0.05$, it is resolved with 120 grid points.